a-scie/jump/docs/packaging.md

 scie.
 Either way though, since the scie is powered by a `scie-jump` in its tip, you can also issue `SCIE=inspect coursier` as in the boot-pack example.

+## Environment variables

+Environment variables can be used both to control a scie from the outside and by code embedded in a scie.

+Runtime external control variables:

++ `SCIE=<command>`: This can be used to execute built-in `scie-jump` utilities like `inspect` and `boot-pack`.
+Use `SCIE=help <scie path>` to see the built-in `sice-jump` utilities supported.
++ `SCIE_BOOT=<command>`: This can be used to select a non-default command for execution in a scie that defines named commands.
+One way to discover these is via invoking `SCIE=list <scie path>`.
++ `SCIE_BASE`: This can be used to override the default scie base of `~/.cache/nce` on Linux, `~/Library/Caches/nce` on Mac and `~\AppData\Local\nce` on Windows.

+Runtime read-only variables:

++ `SCIE`: The absolute path of the scie executable.
+This can be used to re-execute the scie.
++ `SCIE_ARGV0`: The value of the 1st command line argument.
+If the scie was launched via a symlink The symlink name will be preserved here whereas it would be resolved in `SCIE` on Unix systems.
+  This can be used to implement BusyBox-style re-direction.

 ## Advanced placeholders

 Further placeholders you can use in command "exe", "args" and "env" values include: